Selective Prediction via Training Dynamics: Empirical Evaluation

-Our empirical results show that computing and thresholding the average score \savg using weighting parameter $k=0.05$ provides a strong score for selective classification.
-We denote this method \texttt{NNTD}$(s_\text{avg}, 0.05)$.
-In the following, we first study the accuracy/coverage trade-off with comparison to past work.
-Then, we present exemplary label evolution curves for individual SVHN examples.
-Finally, we analyze the performance of the metrics proposed in \S~\ref{sec:method} in depth and examine our method's sensitivity to the checkpointing resolution and the weighting parameter $k$.
+\paragraph{Baselines.} We compare our method (\sptd) to common SC techniques previously introduced in Section~\ref{sec:background}: Softmax Response (\sr) and Self-Adaptive Training (\sat).
+Based on recent insights from~\cite{feng2023towards}, we (i) train \sat with additional entropy regularization\footnote{This entropy regularization step is designed to encourage the model to be more confident in its predictions.}; and (ii) derive \sat's score by applying Softmax Response (\sr) to the underlying classifier (instead of thresholding the abstention class).
+We refer to this method as \satersr.
+We do not include results for SelectiveNet, Deep Gamblers, or Monte-Carlo Dropout as previous works~\citep{huang2020self,feng2023towards} have shown that \fixed{\satersr} strictly dominates these methods.
+In contrast to recent SC works, we do however include results \fixed{with} Deep Ensembles (\de)~\citep{balaji2017uncertainty}, a relevant baseline from the uncertainty quantification literature.
+Our hyper-parameter tuning procedure is documented in Appendix~\ref{app:baseline_hyperparams}.

-\paragraph{Accuracy/Coverage Trade-off} Consistent with standard evaluation schemes for selective classification, our main experimental results examine the accuracy/coverage trade-off of \texttt{NNTD}$(s_\text{avg}, 0.05)$.
-We present our main performance results with comparison to past work in Tables~\ref{tab:target_acc} and~\ref{tab:target_cov} where we demonstrate \nntd's effectiveness on CIFAR-10, SVHN, and Cats \& Dogs.
-In Table~\ref{tab:target_acc}, we document the results obtained by \nntd, \osp, \sr, \sn, and \dg for a fixed low target error $e \in \{2\%,1\%,0.5\%\}$.
-In Table~\ref{tab:target_cov}, we follow a similar setup but instead of fixing the target error we evaluate all methods for a fixed high target coverage $c \in \{100\%,95\%,90\%\}$.
-Across both experiments, we see that \nntd either matches or significantly outperforms existing state-of-the-art selective classification methods.
-In particular, we improve coverage of CIFAR-10 by 10.1\% at a fixed target error of 0.5\%.
+\paragraph{Accuracy/Coverage Trade-off.} Consistent with standard evaluation schemes for selective classification, our main experimental results examine the accuracy/coverage trade-off of \sptd.
+We present our performance results with comparison to past work in Table~\ref{tab:target_cov} where we demonstrate \sptd's effectiveness on CIFAR-10, CIFAR-100, StanfordCars, and Food101.
+We document the results obtained by \sptd, \sat, \sr, and \de across the full coverage spectrum.
+We see that \sptd outperforms both \sat and \sr and performs similarly as \de.
+To further boost performance across the accuracy/coverage spectrum, we combine \sptd and \de by applying \sptd on each ensemble member from \de and then average their scores.
+More concretely, we estimate $\sptdde = \frac{1}{m}\sum_{m=1}^M \sptd_m$ where $\sptd_m$ computes $g$ on each ensemble member $m\in[M]$.
+This combination leads to new state-of-the-art selective classification performance and showcases that \sptd can be flexibly applied on top of established training pipelines. \newlyadded{ Further evidence towards this flexibility is provided in Appendix~\ref{sec:sptd_on_sat} where we show that applying \sptd on top of \sat also improves selective prediction performance. }